 • No Stereo Speakers

 Huawei’s pitch for the P30 is about its camera, and any reasonable person would agree that the organization has conveyed.
-The Pro model might be one stride ahead; however, this variant is as yet a counterpart for some, top of the line telephones.
+The Pro model might be one stride ahead; however, this variant is as yet a counterpart for some, top-of-line telephones.
 Low light and significant distance shots are the places where Huawei, with its mix of three incredible focal points and some product stunts, really dropped the Gantlet, which Google’s Pixel telephones have battled to match before.

 • Phenomenal Foldable Hardware